Szeged, Hungary: What to pack, what to wear, and when to go [2024]

 These may be available at the synagogue, or get this.

-If you go to the Ferenc Mora Art Museum, wear museum-appropriate clothing and take:
+If you see the Ferenc Mora Art Museum, wear museum-appropriate clothing and take:

 Small portable cooler